-Knoxville, in Eastern Kentucky, was an island city in the Gulas-Welch territory for many years.
+Knoxville was in the Gulas-Welch territory for many years.
 Promoter John Cazana ran the region for twenty years with ties to Nashville, Tennessee.
 The wrestlers who worked these smaller towns were typically under contract to "Gulas-Welch Promotions."

 Recorded footage of them battling the Garvins was being shown in other markets and would be presented to the fans in Louisville the following week.
 So the turn leading to the Louisville match would have to be such that Donovan couldn’t seem "heelish" or a coward because fans would remember that in a span of only two weeks.

 Nick Gulas had gone on vacation, and that night, Jack Donovan was scheduled to work with Tojo Yamamoto.
 Referee Ronnie West approached Donovan and told him to put Tojo over.

 Donovan answered, "Wait a minute.
 Wait a minute.
 That tape is gonna show here Saturday, and the following week, Bearcat is gonna come up here with me against the Garvins.
 Go back and tell Eddie Marlin or Christine [Jarrett] that they need to change this."